scarletbright/avalanche-docs/docs/v1.0/en/faq/faq.md

 ### What is AVAX's denomination?

 AVAX is denomination 9, so the smallest unit of AVAX is nanoAVAX (nAVAX) at 10^-9 AVAX

+## Web Wallet

+### What's up with the new wallet?

+Avalanche's [Web Wallet](https://wallet.avax.network) is an HD Wallet (hierachical deterministic) based on the BIP 32, 39 and 44 standards.
+It follows industry best practices for security, wallet interoperability and hardware wallet integration.

+### When hardware wallet integration?

+There is an Avalanche-X grant for [ledger support](https://www.avalabs.org/avalanche-x/explore-open-grants/ledger-support).

+### What is the HD Path?

+`m / 44' / 9000'`

+### My address keeps changing after each transaction.
+Why?

+HD wallets support generating a new address for every transaction.
+This is a convention to increase privacy.
+Previous addresses may be reused and your wallet's balance will be correct.

+### For the token sale should I use the address from the keygen site or the web wallet?

+Use the address from [the keygen site](https://keygen.avax.network).
+This will guarantee the tokens you buy will be delivered to a new wallet with the correct address.